RCTimms/volumetric_MSP_dev/README.md

 # Development code for a volumetric implementation of Multiple Sparse Priors
- Because who likes a grid?
+ Because who likes a mesh?